-Odem-Edroy ISD does not discriminate against any employee or applicant for employment because of race, color, religion, sex, national origin, age, disability, military status, genetic information, or on any other basis prohibited by law.
+Odem-Edroy ISD does not discriminate against any employee or applicant for employment because of race, color, religion, gender, sex, national origin, age, disability, military status, genetic information, or on any other basis prohibited by law.
 Additionally, the district does not discriminate against an employee or applicant who acts to oppose such discrimination or participates in the investigation of a complaint related to a discriminatory employment practice.
 Employment decisions will be made on the basis of each applicant's job qualifications, experience, and abilities.

 Employees with questions or concerns about discrimination based on sex, including sexual harassment should contact the Superintendent, the district Title IX coordinator.
-Employees with questions or concerns about discrimination on the basis of a disability should contact the Federal Programs Director, the district ADA/Section 504 coordinator.
+Employees with questions or concerns about discrimination on the basis of a disability should contact Dr. Veronica Gutierrez.
 Questions or concerns relating to discrimination for any other reason should be directed to the Superintendent.